Periods of Byzantine history

 The “Transitional Period”

-The “Transitional Period” of Byzantine history, corresponding to the Iconoclast controversy (a dispute over the use of religious images, or “icons”), incursions by the Arabs, and an economic downturn, was not conducive to architectural production and, it seems, less conducive to the documentation of building activity.
+The “Transitional Period” of Byzantine history, corresponding to the Iconoclast controversy (a dispute over the use of religious images, or “icons,” in the eighth and ninth centuries), incursions by the Arabs, and an economic downturn, was not conducive to architectural production and, it seems, less conducive to the documentation of building activity.
 The period nevertheless accounts for dramatic and permanent changes in Byzantine religious architecture in both form and scale.

 The lack of secure criteria for dating the surviving buildings has long plagued Byzantine scholarship.
 An earlier generation of scholars familiar with the architectural program of emperor Basil I from the Vita Basilii, viewed his reign as a formative period and consequently dated a variety of “transitional” churches in Constantinople (the capital of the Byzantine Empire) to the ninth century.
 None of buildings mentioned in the Vita survives, however, nor any other of the great monuments of ninth-century Constantinople.
 The palaces of Theophilos have similarly vanished without a trace, and only paltry foundations remain for the well-documented monasteries on the Princes’ Islands.